qmk/qmk_firmware/docs/quantum_painter.md

 ===== Surface

 Quantum Painter has a surface driver which is able to target a buffer in RAM.
-In general, surfaces keep track of the "dirty" region -- the area that has been drawn to since the last flush -- so that when transferring to the display they can transfer the minimal amount of data to achieve the end result.
+In general, surfaces keep track of the "dirty" region — the area that has been drawn to since the last flush — so that, when transferring to the display, they can transfer the minimal amount of data to achieve the end result.

 ::: warning
 These generally require significant amounts of RAM, so at large sizes and/or higher bit depths, they may not be usable on all MCUs.